brian8128/siamese/README.md

 #### Error Investigation
 Is it just one test subject that is driving all the error?

+Yes.
+Subject 10 is the only one of the 9 test subjects for whom we have classification error.
+The neural network sometimes thinks his or her walking upstairs looks like walking downstairs and occasionally thinks that his her her walking looks like walking downstairs.

+** confusion matrix for subject 10 only **

+Although we had thousands of test observations, remember that these observations all came from 21 subjects.
+One reason why we might have had poor prediction accuracy for subject 10 is that none of our 21 train subjects had a similar enough gait to subject 10.

 ## Second Challenge: Fraud Detection